cloudshare360/home-automation/readme.md

-Note: Thanks to Vija for providing inputs who is using Hubitat-Elevation-C7, Sutton Fields
+Note: Thanks to Vija , Sutton Fields for providing inputs (Vijay is using C7 Model where he is able to connect to )
+* Front Door Lock is working
+* Cam need to be replaced with Ring or Blink or any other systems, Cam need to be monitored using repective app
+* Garage can not be used need to be my myq app
+* Temperature control can be used with Hubitat

 # Requirements/Questions